Raigyo/react-netflix-clone/README.md

 store.dispatch(action1);
 // => "type":"INCREMENT_AGE","payload":3}

+//New state
 //Value of new state in the store store.getState();
 // => {"name":"Vincent","age":45}

-//ACTION 2 (it will display the state again) const action2 = {
+//Action 2 (it will display the state again) const action2 = {
   type: "CHANGE_NAME",
   payload: "Daniel"